andela-aoko-odion/hangingmangame/README.md

 # Hangman
-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/hangman`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-This is a simple Hangman game written in ruby

-# Hangman
 [![Coverage Status](https://coveralls.io/repos/andela-aoko-odion/hangman/badge.svg?branch=master&service=github)](https://coveralls.io/github/andela-aoko-odion/hangman?branch=master)

 This is a simulation of the classic Hangman Game in Ruby.

 ## Background
 When a player initiates the game
 The player is asked if he wants to start a new game or he wants to play from a previously saved game.
 ## example:
-	 How would you like to start?
-	 (n) to play a new game,
-	 (l) to continue a saved game
+	 [n] start new game [l] load saved game [q] quit game

-If new game is selected, the computer selects a word and scrambles the word by replace the hidden selected word with the underscore characters  '______'
+If [n] new game is selected, the computer selects a word and scrambles the word by replace the hidden selected word with the underscore characters  '______'

 ## example:
-	 How would you like to start?
-	 (n) to play a new game,
-	 (l) to continue a saved game
+	 [n] start new game [l] load saved game [q] quit game

 	 After 5 wrong guesses you have lost the game.
  	 Guess word : _____

 For every turn the player is expected to guess a letter from the computer guessed word.
 Each Incorrect guess will reduce the players entitled chance by 1

 when the player finally guess a letter on the scrambled word correctly